 And once you’ve had your fill of rubbish, there are always tiny pyritised ammonites to find in the gritty deposits between the bigger rocks!

-If you fancy a visit, the best place to park is the Charmouth Road carpark – only £2 all day at the time of writing.
+If you fancy a visit, the best place to park is the Charmouth Road carpark – now £8 all day after a 300% increase to boost council revenue.
 Just walk down the steps to the concrete walk and turn left, then you’ll come to the beach.
 Before you plan your trip, check the tide times, as you can easily get cut off at high tide – best not to assume an easy escape more than 2 hours each side of low tide.
 And whatever you do, keep away from the foot of the high cliffs which are often subject to rockfalls, and the wet mud where you can easily get mired.